Skip to main content

 Is the WA first home buyer rate different for regional areas?

 Yes.
-WA offers two FHB rates: metro buyers pay $13.63 per $100 on properties up to $700,000, while regional buyers pay a lower rate of $11.89 per $100 on properties up to $750,000.
+Both regions get a full exemption up to $500,000.
+Above $500,000: metro/Peel buyers pay $13.63 per $100 on the amount over $500,000 up to a $700,000 cap, while regional buyers pay $11.89 per $100 on the amount over $500,000 up to a $750,000 cap.
 Regional areas include anywhere outside the Perth metropolitan region.

 When is transfer duty due in Western Australia?